 Avalanches are a fascinating, but above all else, a supremely dangerous phenomenon.
-Research into avalanche formation, dynamics and protection is therefore a key part of our remit.
+We are therefore researching how they form and travel and how we can optimally protect ourselves.
 By issuing avalanche warnings for the Swiss Alps, we perform an important national service.

 Nowadays, we have a good understanding of how avalanches form.
 This enables us to publish reliable avalanche bulletins for the benefit of safety officers in ski resorts and local authorities, as well as backcountry skiers, freeriders and snowshoe hikers.